A Survey of RDF Stores & SPARQL Engines for Querying Knowledge Graphs: Survey of RDF Stores

-\sys{RStar}{ma2004rstar}{2004} is designed to store (RDFS-style) ontology information and instance data.
-The storage is based on multiple relations, stored in the IBM DB2 RDBMS.
+\sys{RStar}{ma2004rstar}{2004} stores (RDFS-style) ontology information and instance data using multiple relations in the IBM DB2 RDBMS.
 Five two-column tables are used to store ontological data (property dictionary, sub-property relations, class dictionary, sub-class relations, and domain and range relations).
 Another five two-column tables are used to store instance-related data (literal dictionary, IRI dictionary, triples, class instances, namespace dictionary).
 RStar pushes indexing and other tasks to the underlying database.
-The RStar Query Language (RSQL) is used to express queries, where RStar translates RSQL into the SQL of an underlying database.
+The RStar Query Language (RSQL) is used and translated into SQL.

 \sys{BRAHMS}{janik2005brahms}{2005} is an in-memory RDF store.
-The RDF graph is stored and indexed in three hash tables -- \textsc{s}$\rightarrow$\textsc{po}, \textsc{o}$\rightarrow$\textsc{sp}, \textsc{p}$\rightarrow$\textsc{so} -- which allow for finding triples that use a particular constant.
-The main motivating use-case of BRAHMS is to find semantic associations -- i.e., paths between two subject/object nodes -- in large RDF graphs.
+The RDF graph is indexed in three hash tables -- \textsc{s}$\rightarrow$\textsc{po}, \textsc{o}$\rightarrow$\textsc{sp}, \textsc{p}$\rightarrow$\textsc{so} -- which allow for finding triples that use a particular constant.
+The motivating use-case of BRAHMS is to find semantic associations -- i.e., paths between two subject/object nodes -- in large RDF graphs.
 This path-search functionality was implemented in BRAHMS using depth-first search and breadth-first search algorithms.

 \sys{GraphDB}{KiryakovOM05,BishopKOPTV11}{2005} (formerly known as OWLIM) stores RDF graphs using a mix of triple and quad tables.
 In the most recent version, indexes are built for two triple permutations (\textsc{pos} and \textsc{pso}) as well as a quad permutation (\textsc{gpso}).
 Predicate lists (\textsc{sp} and \textsc{op}) can also be indexed in order to quickly find the predicates associated with a given subject or object.
 Terms are dictionary encoded.
 Joins are reordered according to cardinality estimations.
 SPARQL~1.1 is supported, along with a wide range of other features, including spatial features, full-text indexing, inference, semantic similarity, integration with MongoDB, and more besides.